 Chemical peels for melasma

 Chemical peels can be helpful in treating melasma.
-Glycolic acid peels are the type of peel that are most commonly used, although trichloroacetic acid (TCA) peels may also be effective.
+Glycolic acid peels are most commonly used, although trichloroacetic acid (TCA) peels may also be effective.
 Typically, dermatologists will start with lower concentrations and will increase if tolerated, as higher concentrations (50-60% glycolic acid) are felt to be more beneficial.
-Both types of peels have the potential to cause hyperpigmentation (skin darkening that results from inflammation), especially in individuals with dark skin, and should be done very carefully.
+Both types of peels have the potential to cause hyperpigmentation (skin darkening that results from inflammation), especially in individuals with skin of colour, and should only be performed by qualified individuals.
 For more information on chemical peels see our post on this topic.

 Laser treatments for melasma